SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Spinal surgery is considered only if you have nerve damage or bone damage that is causing the back pain does not heal after a long time.

-In some patients, a spinal cord stimulator can help reduce back pain.
+In some people, a spinal cord stimulator can help reduce back pain.

 Some people with low back pain may also need: